 It’s not just a matter of convenience either; picking the right instant water heater for the job ensures lower power bills, better safety, and more comfortable warming.

 You might look at product listings and think “well, these two heaters look virtually identical.
 How should I choose between them?”
 Besides colour differences, many brands group sister units together in a single listing, which may vary greatly in their capacity.

 Capacity, by the way, measures how much hot water is produced per minute.
-This unit is used for both tank-equipped and tankless heaters, so don’t confuse it for how much water your heater will physically store.
+This unit of measure is used for both tank-equipped and tankless heaters, so don’t confuse it for how much water your heater will physically store.

-As with any device which holds heating as a primary function, there will be failsafes in place to guard against component failure or, to a lesser extent, misuse.
+As with any device which holds heating as a primary function, any instant water heater should have failsafes to guard against component failure or misuse.
 For example, anti-dry protection will shut your unit off when there is no water inside it.
 After all, water is itself a heat sink, and in its absence there will be nothing to stop your unit from overheating.

 You’ll also want to make sure that your electronics are well-isolated from the water, otherwise you run the risk of shorting out, electrocution, or fire.
 If your instant hot water heater runs on gas, make sure your unit has freeze protection, a cut-off fuse, limiter switches, and adequate venting.

 In all cases, you want an instant water heater which boasts superior material durability, and adequate waterproofing to guard against splashes from normal use.

-Tankless heaters are typically billed as “instant” water heaters.
-They use high-powered heating elements to infuse cold water with warmth as it passes through the unit.
-Conversely, tank storage units keep hot water reserved in a massive water tank to be drawn upon as needed.
+Conversely, tank storage units keep hot water reserved in a massive tank, to be drawn upon as needed.

 Besides the obvious difference in space required, tankless heaters are typically more energy efficient.
 This is because there’s no loss of heat from water sitting around unused in a tank.
 That said, tank storage heaters tend to be cheaper upfront, and require little in the way of expensive maintenance long-term.